MissionToPsyche-Copper/CAPSTONE2022SPRING/README.md

 The photos are from two seperate people: the bufferfly come a royalty-free website Unsplash, created by Pırıl Osmanoğlu.
 The Object.png came from a 3D image created by Thom, the graphic artist of our team.

-Not much is needed to run the project; you can download both the files and run the .html file, or you can go to glitch here: https://scientific-whip-ninja.glitch.me/ , click on the clickme.html file, and the experience should remain largely the same.
+Not much is needed to run the project; you can download both the files and run the .html file.